-Doctors may suggest surgery to improve bladder control if other treatments have failed.
+Doctors may suggest surgery to improve bladder control if other treatments for incontinence have failed.

 Surgery helps stress urinary incontinence.
 The best surgical procedures improve or cure the incontinence associated with coughing, laughing, sneezing, and exercise in about 85% of women.
 However, the success rate for mixed incontinence, a combination of stress and urge incontinence, is lower.
 The reason is that current surgical procedures are not designed to treat the urge incontinence component.

-Experts recommend you consider surgery for UI only if:
+Experts recommend you consider surgery for urinary incontinence only if:

 - Incontinence symptoms are bothersome.